Labrat02/Trivia/README.md

 ## Decisions
 ```
-An explaination of some choices made during this project
+An explanation of some choices made during this project
 ```
 1. Will not use Front-End or Single Page Application (SPA) Framework for initial development
-  * In the interest of learning Rails MVC, this application will not be using a front-end framework as I believe it to be more important to show competancy in Ruby, Rails and Cofeescript.
+  * In the interest of learning Rails MVC, this application will not be using a front-end framework as I believe it to be more important to show competency in Ruby, Rails and Cofeescript.
 If I am able to meet other goals then I would consider AngularJS or Angular / TypeScript which I have more familiarity with or React (JSX/TSX) which I am less familiar with but have recently started building a new website using Dotnet Core 2, React/TypeScript/Redux.